-Figure 2.1 Overview of SR05-A1: shaded areas in exploded view show ball levelling mount and shim
+Figure 2.1 Overview of SR15-A1:

-- (1) cable (standard length 3 metres, optional longer cable)
+- (1) cable (standard length 5 metres, optional longer cable)

 - (2) connector

+- (3) sun screen

+- (4) bubble level

-- (3) bubble level
+- (5) bubble level window

+- (6) outer dome

+- (7) inner dome

-- (4) thermal sensor with black coating
+- (8) thermal sensor with black coating

-- (5) glass dome
+- (9) quick release system of sun screen

-- (6) sensor body
+- (10) instrument body

-- (7) tube mount (optional)

-- (8) mounting screw (included with ball levelling and tube mount; requires 4 mm hex key)

-- (9) shim (included with and needed for ball levelling mount)

-- (10) ball levelling mount (optional)
+- (11) levelling feet

-- (11) countersunk set screw for levelling adjustment (included with ball levelling mount; requires 4 mm hex key)

-- (12) opening for Ø 25 to Ø 40 mm tube when using ball levelling and tube mount
+- (12) optional spring-loaded levelling mount

+- (13) optional tube mount

+- (14) screws included with tube mount

-SR05's scientific name is pyranometer.
-A pyranometer measures the solar radiation received by a plane surface from a 180 $^{\circ}$ field of view angle.
+SR15-A1's scientific name is pyranometer.
+A pyranometer measures the solar radiation received by a plane surface from a 180° field of view angle.
 This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
-The solar radiation spectrum extends roughly from 285 to 3000 x 10^{-9} m.
+The solar radiation spectrum extends roughly from 285 to 3000×10^{-9} m.
 By definition a pyranometer should cover that spectral range with a spectral selectivity that is as "flat" as possible.

-In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0 ° angle of incidence), zero response when the sun is at the horizon (90 ° angle of incidence, 90 ° zenith angle), and 50 % of full response at 60 ° angle of incidence.
+In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0° angle of incidence), zero response when the sun is at the horizon (90° angle of incidence, 90° zenith angle), and 50 % of full response at 60° angle of incidence.